 We work for RE to become an inclusive, impartial, objective, fair, balanced and relevant subject allowing pupils to explore a variety of religions and non-religious worldviews, sitting alongside other Humanities subjects in the curriculum and with the same status as them.
-It should include the historical and social contexts of the emergence and development of religions and beliefs.
+It should include the historical and social contexts of the emergence and development of religions and worldviews.
 We want this subject to be a national entitlement for all pupils and not, as currently, drawn up on a local basis by each individual local authority, Diocese or ‘faith’ school.

 You can support our work in this area by getting involved in RE provision locally.
 In particular, you could also become a member of your local SACRE, if there isn’t already a humanist representative, or could become a school volunteer.

 We want a subject on the curriculum which helps young people to form and explore their own beliefs and develop an understanding of the beliefs and values different from their own; enriches pupils’ knowledge of the religious and humanist heritage of humanity and so supports other subjects such as History, English Literature, Art, Music, and Geography; and allows pupils to engage with serious ethical and philosophical questions in a way that develops important skills of critical thinking, reasoning and inquiry.

-The usual contemporary justifications for the subject of ‘Religious Education’ (RE) in the school curriculum – its contribution to social cohesion and mutual understanding, its presentation of a range of answers to questions of meaning and purpose, and its role in the search for personal identity and values – can best be served by including humanist perspectives and non-religious students.
+The usual contemporary justifications for the subject of ‘Religious Education’ (RE) in the school curriculum – its contribution to social cohesion and mutual understanding, its presentation of a range of answers to questions of meaning and purpose, its role in the search for personal identity and values, and its contribution to understanding history and culture – can best be served by including humanist perspectives and non-religious students.
 Recent surveys show that between a half and two-thirds of young people today do not have a religion, and it is vitally important that the beliefs and values of these young people are awarded equal curriculum time to the ‘six world religions’.